Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Appendix A: Conventional ABC Algorithm

 \section{Appendix A: Conventional ABC Algorithm}

-The simplest approach to applying ABC is via the accept-reject sampling described in Algorithm \ref{alg:abc} ({see \citealp{sisson2018handbook}, for a comprehensive review}).
-Under this scheme, we sample the parameters and the latent variance from the priors.
-Conditional on the $i^{th}$ prior draws, ${\Theta }^{(i)},$ $\Lambda ^{(i)}$ and $\mathbf{V}_{1:T}^{(i)}$, the pseudo data $\widetilde{\mathbf{y}} _{1:T}^{(i)}$ is then sampled from the model.
-Draws of the parameters that yield pseudo data that are deemed to be close to the observed data, measured by the distance between the simulated and observed summary statistics, are accepted as posterior draws.
+The simplest approach to applying ABC is via the accept-reject sampling described in Algorithm \ref{alg:abc}.
+Under this scheme, we sample the parameters and the latent variances from the priors.
+Conditional on the $ i^{th} $ prior draws, ${\Phi }^{(i)}$ and $\mathbf{V}_{1:T}^{(i)}$, the pseudo-data $\widetilde{\mathbf{y}}_{1:T}^{(i)}$ is then sampled from the assumed model.
+The collection of ${\Phi }^{(i)}$ and the corresponding summary statistics $\mathcal{S}(\widetilde{\mathbf{y}} _{1:T}^{(i)})$ serves as the reference table that captures the relationship, \textit{a-priori}, between the model parameters and the summary statistics used in inference.
+Draws of the parameters that yield pseudo-data that are deemed to be close to the observed data, measured by the distance between the simulated and observed summary statistics, are accepted as posterior draws.
 Here, $\epsilon $ denotes a (small) tolerance level.

-{A\arabic{algorithm}}
+{A\arabic{algorithm}} \spacingset {1.0} \spacingset {1.8}